aksh-h/Hackathon-Instructions/README.md

 1. Push your code, scripts, etc, generated as part of the hackathon to your GitHub repository.
 2. Ensure your repo follows the folder structure.
-3. Invite the judging team as collaborators (if private).
-4. Optional: Record a short demo
+3. Optional: Record a short demo

 ---